ASSESSMENT POLICY

 Portfolio

-PYP students build a portfolio focused on a variety of knowledge and program areas.
-The portfolio is a compilation of research chosen by students and teachers and a record of student engagement in education.
-It is designed to demonstrate growth, thinking skills, creativity, assessment tactics, and reflection.
-Portfolios commemorate the learning of students through the PYP, showing the holistic development of children, both in and outside the Inquiry Curriculum in all disciplines.
-Portfolios allow students to reflect with their educators, parents, and peers in order to recognize their strengths as well as areas for improvement throughout the year.
+PYP students build a portfolio that focuses on a variety of knowledge and program areas.
+The portfolio is a compilation of work selected by both students and teachers and serves as a record of student engagement in education.
+It is designed to demonstrate growth, thinking skills, creativity, assessment strategies, and reflection.
+Portfolios celebrate the learning of students through the PYP, showing the holistic development of children both inside and outside the Inquiry Curriculum in all disciplines.
+Portfolios allow students to reflect with their educators, parents, and peers to recognize their strengths as well as areas for improvement throughout the year.

 The PYP Exhibition

-The final year of the IB Primary Years Programme culminates in an exhibition that provides students an opportunity to explore, document, and share their understanding of a local or global issue of personal significance.
-It is the continuation of who our students are as learners and the demonstration of what they have accomplished in all areas of the Primary Years Programme.
-It takes place in the final year of the Primary Year (Grade 5 at Harvest International School) which aims to commemorate and share the learning of students with the entire community.
+The final year of the IB Primary Years Programme culminates in an exhibition that provides students with an opportunity to explore, document, and share their understanding of a local or global issue of personal significance.
+It is a continuation of who our students are as learners and a demonstration of what they have accomplished in all areas of the Primary Years Programme.
+It takes place in the final year of the Primary Year (Grade 5 at Harvest International School) and aims to celebrate and share the learning of students with the entire community.

 The exhibition aims to engage students in an in-depth, collaborative inquiry to showcase and reflect on their PYP education.
-It is a platform to explore multiple perspectives, demonstrate the attributes of the IB Learner profile and build up on their ATL Skills while they synthesize and apply their PYP learning in real life contexts.
+It is a platform to explore multiple perspectives, demonstrate the attributes of the IB Learner Profile, and build upon their ATL skills while synthesizing and applying their PYP learning in real-life contexts.

 The exhibition is also a celebration of their transition to the Middle Years Programme.